sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 }
 ```

+##### Future considerations

+This proposal uses the entire RLQS Filter Config to identify the corresponding
+unique Filter State.
+As a result, a Filter State will be recreated even if only
+inconsequential fields, such as the deny response status, are changed.
+If this
+becomes a problem, additional logic should be introduced to exclude such fields
+when comparing Filter Config objects.

 #### RLQS xDS HTTP Filter: Call Level

 When processing a data plane RPC for a given route, the filter passes the RPC